 nameservers:

-addresses: [1.1.1.1, 1.0.0.1]
+addresses: [1.1.1.1, 1.0.0.1] # Cloudflare DNS

-with your actual interface name (e.g.,enp42s0
+: Replace with your actual interface name fromifconfig

 Apply the Configuration

-Set proper permissions and apply:
+Set proper permissions and apply the new network configuration:

 sudo chmod 600 /etc/netplan/static.yaml